Skip to content

 Transport: Almirante (L3) is 3 minutes walking, and the rest of Ciutat Vella is reachable on foot.
 EMT buses circle the perimeter.
 Cars are heavily restricted in the inner streets.

 Trade-offs: tourist foot traffic peaks during Las Fallas (mid-March) and the August festivities, and the narrow streets can be loud during processions.
+One quiet cultural anchor on the barrio's edge is Teatro Talia on Calle Caballeros, a 350-seat theatre running since 1928.
 But for renters who want to live on the most photographed square in Valencia and accept the trade-offs of a heritage zone, La Seu is the prize.

 • Live on Plaza de la Virgen, the most photographed square in the city